Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 \textit{Proof (Sketched).} The Ward--Takahashi identity was extensively discussed in the literature \cite{Lahoche:2018vun}.
-We provide only the sketch of this proof, to take into account the little modifications coming from the sharp UV-regulation; and the new boundary graphs coming from pseud-melonic sector.
-The given proofs follows the steps detailed in \cite{Lahoche:2018vun}. \\
+We provide only the sketch of this proof, to take into account the little modifications coming from the sharp UV-regulation; and the new boundary graphs coming from pseudo-melonic sector.
+The given proofs follow the steps detailed in \cite{Lahoche:2018vun}. \\